 The end of a financial year is a good time to set business resolutions for the start of the next financial year.
 To jumpstart your planning, CPA Australia has put together 11 resolutions no small business should do without.

 Lodging a tax return can seem daunting for students.
 Parents who may be helping to navigate these uncertain waters can also find it challenging.
-To assist, CPA Australia has put together eight tax tips for students for the year ending 30 June 2017.
+To help, CPA Australia has put together eight tax hacks for students for the year ending 30 June 2018.

 Small businesses may be eligible for a range of tax benefits.
-To assist, CPA Australia has put together the following tax tips to help small businesses.
+CPA Australia has put together the following tax tips to help small businesses.